ctford/journey-through-the-looking-glass/README.md

 Background
 ----------

-* Coordination of coarse-grained state is simpler.
+* I want to coordinate coarse-grained state.
-* Composition of fine-grained functions is simpler.
+* I want to compose fine-grained functions.
 * These two goals are in tension.

 Standard library